-With Insycle's Merge Duplicates you can flexibly merge duplicate people and companies in bulk and automatically (including through workflow automation right when visitors fill out a form) even when the HubSpot-Salesforce sync is active, and keep the master records syncing after the merge.
+With Insycle's Merge Duplicates module, you can flexibly merge duplicate people and companies in bulk and automatically (including through workflow automation right when visitors fill out a form) even when the HubSpot-Salesforce sync is active, and keep the master records syncing after the merge.
 You can also control the merge process by defining rules for picking the master record and master fields values (for example, retain owner from the contact that was created first).

 - Set up your HubSpot-Salesforce sync settings.

 - Create a custom field in each CRM to identify the master record.

 First, make sure your HubSpot and Salesforce sync settings are set up for this process to work.